Year 3: Thomas Lee (69)

 Kay - 20

 Congratulations to the following boys who received Boy of the Week this week:

-Year 6 Burgundy – William Foster, for excellent enthusiasm in English and SPaG.
+Year 6 Burgundy – Archie Naismith, amazing perseverance in learning, especially English and mathematics.

 Year 6 Scarlet – Jai Kohli, for fantastic use of a wide-ranging and awe-inspiring vocabulary.

 The Under Eleven football team progressed to the next round of the Bury Cup on Friday as they took on Elton and eased to a three nil victory.
 Two goals from George Lee and a third from Cameron Hitchen were enough to see the boys to a comfortable win.

 Wednesday also saw our first swimming fixture of the year as the boys took on Oldham Hulme.
 It was a close tie overall, with some impressive swims from many of our boys, despite coming out on the losing side.
 Individually Xuan Ming Guo, Will Foster and Charlie Slade put in strong performances, backed up by with some promising swims from the rest of the squad.
 Next week sees the boys travel to the AJIS competition in Darwen.